Current Projects

 Consulting Projects are three-four month strategic consulting engagements with a group of 3-5 alumni who conducts a deep dive to tackle a broad challenge or opportunity.
 Meeting dates and formats are decided by the team throughout the engagement.

-Kickoff: February
+Kickoff: September

 Duration: 4 month consulting project